EconomyLens.com

 Related

 Canada’s 35 percent tariff marks a step up from an existing 25 percent level, but products complying with the United States-Mexico-Canada Agreement (USMCA) are expected to remain exempt, a Trump administration official told AFP.
-Canadian energy resources are anticipated to still face a lower levy too, the official said, although he noted that Trump has yet to make final decisions on the matter.
+Canadian energy resources are anticipated to still face a lower levy, the official said, while noting that Trump has yet to make final decisions on the matter.
+Trump told reporters Friday that Ottawa reached out following the release of his letter: “I think it was fairly well received.
+It is what we need.
+So we’ll see what happens.”

-Thursday’s letter came despite what had been warming relations between Trump and Carney, who has been faced with his counterpart’s regular musings that Canada should become the 51st US state.
-The Canadian leader came to the White House on May 6 and had a cordial meeting with Trump in the Oval Office.
+**Reciprocity** – Thursday’s letter came despite what had been warming relations between Trump and Carney, who has faced the brash Republican’s regular musings that Canada should become the 51st US state.
+The Canadian leader visited the White House on May 6 and had a cordial Oval Office meeting with Trump.
 They met again at the G7 summit last month in Canada, where leaders pushed Trump to back away from his punishing trade war.
 Canada also agreed to rescind taxes impacting US tech firms that had earlier prompted Trump to retaliate by calling off trade talks.

-Separately, Trump announced in an interview with NBC that he was also thinking of slapping blanket tariffs of between 15 and 20 percent on countries that had not yet received one of his letters.
-The letters announced tariff rates of as much as 50 percent in the case of Brazil to kick in on August 1 unless better terms can be found before then.
+Separately, Trump announced in an interview with NBC that he was thinking of slapping blanket tariffs of 15-20 percent on countries that had not yet received his letters.
+The letters announced tariff rates on Brazil of as much as 50 percent, to kick in on August 1 unless better terms can be found before then.
 Trump told NBC that the letter to the 27-country European Union, a major US trading partner, would be sent “today or tomorrow (Friday).”
-Brazilian President Luiz Inacio Lula da Silva said on Thursday that he is willing to negotiate with the United States after Trump said he would hit the country with his tough tariff.
+Brazilian President Luiz Inacio Lula da Silva said Thursday that he is willing to negotiate with Washington after Trump said he would hit South America’s biggest economy with his tough tariff.
 He, however, reiterated that the Brazilian government is evaluating reciprocity measures.
-In his letter addressed to Lula, Trump criticized the treatment of his right-wing ally Jair Bolsonaro.
+In his letter to Lula, Trump criticized the treatment of his right-wing ally Jair Bolsonaro, the former Brazilian president.

 © 2024 AFP